The Most Important Element in Executive Search: Organizational Culture

 Do we have the capability and commitment to support the kind of leader we say we want?

 When this work is done well, stakeholders feel the difference immediately.
-As one advancement leader described it after a recent search:

-Culture Commitment to Mission
+Culture and Commitment to Mission

 The right hire isn’t just someone who can execute responsibilities.
 It’s someone whose leadership behavior reinforces a culture committed to mission.